Aravinda89/Project-Portfolio/README.md

 ## Projects

+**Fine-Tuning Stable Diffusion for Personalized Image Generation**

+Engineered prompts and utilized stable diffusion techniques to fine-tune the model for generating personalized images.

+- Applied prompt engineering methodologies to tailor the stable diffusion model for personalized image generation.
+- Leveraged stable diffusion techniques to ensure stable and high-quality image generation results.
+- Implemented the solution using Python programming language.

+Technologies Utilized: Prompt Engineering, Stable Diffusion, Python

+**Chatbot Development with ChatGPT API**

+Developed a personalized chatbot with persona using the ChatGPT API.

+- Implemented prompt engineering techniques to customize the chatbot's responses based on user inputs and predefined personas.
+- Utilized the ChatGPT API for natural language processing and response generation.
+- Developed the solution using Python programming language.

+Technologies Utilized: ChatGPT, Prompt Engineering, Python

+**AI-Assisted Data Labeling**

+Implemented AI models to assist human labelers, enhancing labeling efficiency and accuracy.

+- Trained AI models to provide initial labels, minimizing the need for human labelers to start from scratch.
+- Human labelers only need to correct mistakes made by the AI model, streamlining the labeling process.
+- Conducted training sessions for labelers to ensure they understand and effectively utilize the AI-assisted labeling system.
+- Established labeling standards, setup labeling tools, and performed quality checks to maintain labeling accuracy.
+- Utilized Keras, TensorFlow, OpenCV, Python, and various techniques such as image recognition, object detection, OCR, and Label Studio for efficient AI-assisted data labeling.

+Technologies Utilized: Keras, TensorFlow, OpenCV, Python, Image Recognition, Object Detection, OCR, Label Studio

+**Medical Document Patient Information Retrieval using LLM**

+Implemented a system to extract patient information from medical documents using LLM.

+- Utilized BaiduOCR for initial OCR results of medical document images.
+- Leveraged LLAM2, llamaindex, and Retrieval Augmented Generation (RAG) techniques for accurate extraction of patient information from medical document images.

+Technologies Utilized: RAG, LLM, LLAMA2, llamaindex

 **Number Plate Detection and Recognition**

 Designed and implemented a Chinese number plate detection and recognition system to extract number plate information from car images.